-Professions at risk of exposure include all which require contact with someone bleeding or responsible for the cleanup of blood of other infectious materials, and will be identified by the Office of Safety and Risk Management in conjunction with the Office of Human Resources.
-Departments in which employees, while in the performance of their job duties, may have occupational exposure to bloodborne pathogens are listed in Appendix
+Professions at risk of exposure include all which require contact with someone bleeding or responsible for the cleanup of blood of other infectious materials.
+Employees must be assigned training prior to initial assignment to tasks where occupational exposure may occur has been determined for The Texas A&M University System Office of Risk Management..
+Departments in which employees, while in the performance of their job duties, may have occupational exposure to bloodborne pathogens are listed in Appendix A.